Unscroller Home

 What helps break the loop

 The first step is not perfect discipline.
 It is better defaults.
 Remove the feed entry points that catch you in stressful moments.
 Put a little friction between you and the apps that trigger doomscrolling.
-Give yourself a short alternative list for the moment you would normally refresh.
+Give yourself a short alternative list for the moment you would normally refresh, especially when you are avoiding a hard task.

 If you want a practical plan, read how to stop doomscrolling.
+If your thought is closer to "I can't stop scrolling," use the can't stop scrolling page.
 If your use feels broader than bad-news scrolling, the guide on social media addiction is a better next step.

 When to get more support